spar65/LoanOfficerAI-MCP-POC/README-05-OPENAI-INTEGRATION.md

 **Status**: ✅ **READY FOR PRODUCTION DEPLOYMENT**

 The integration transforms complex MCP function calls into natural conversations, making the loan management system accessible to users of all technical levels.
 The architecture is scalable, secure, and maintainable for long-term production use.

+> **IMPORTANT:** Fallback error-recovery sections are obsolete—MCP now fails fast if the database is unavailable.